ssabriev/Portfolio/README.md

 - **[Project-8_Classify_Assets_Home_Network](Project-8_Classify_the_Assets_Connected_to_a_Home_Network)**: Created an asset inventory for a home business network.
 Classified devices by sensitivity and risk exposure based on network access, ownership, and location to support effective asset management.

+- **[Project-9_Determine_Appropriate_Data_Handling_Practices](./Project-9_Determine_Appropriate_Data_Handling_Practices):** An analysis was conducted of a data breach incident caused by a failure to adhere to the principle of least privilege.
+Existing controls under **[NIST SP 800-53 AC-6](https://csf.tools/reference/nist-sp-800-53/r5/ac/ac-6)** were evaluated, gaps were identified, and improvements were proposed to ensure more secure handling of sensitive information within the organization.

 *More projects will be added here as I progress through the certificate.*